richwynmorris/LS180/sql_revision_notes.md

 - What is the `WHERE` clause used for and what does it do?

-    The `WHERE` clause is used as part of a `SELECT` statement to filter rows by comparing a specified expression with the data found in each row.
+    The `WHERE` clause is used as part of a `SELECT` statement to filter rows by evaluating a specified expression with the data found in each row to a boolean value.
 The `WHERE` expression make use of operators to generate an expression.
 The `WHERE` clause filters at the row level.

     ```sql
     SELECT col_name